[Last updated: 19 December 2017.]

 ANN CATHERINE STEMBEL GROVE MICHAEL (1774 - 1858)

-Ann Catherine was born April 12, 1774, in Middletown, Maryland, and baptized May 23.
+Ann Catherine was born April 12, 1774, in the Stembel home on Lot #8 in Middletown, Maryland.
+She was baptized May 23.
 Her baptism was sponsored by Johannes [Adam] and [Ann] Catherine Eberle (Frederick's mother and stepfather).
 She was Frederick and Esther's first child.

 In 1797, at the age of 23, Catherine married Martin Groff (Grove).
 A year later their first child, Mary Magdalina, was born.

 At this point Catherine's life becomes hazy.
-We know a second child, Elizabeth, was born in March of 1800, but when the 1800 census was taken five months later, Martin had died, or so we assume, for Catherine's name was recorded in the census as "Catherine Groff - widow"(1).
+We know a second child, Elizabeth, was born in March of 1800, but when the 1800 census was taken five months later, Martin had died, for Catherine's name was recorded in the census as "Catherine Groff - widow"(1).
 I'm not sure if Martin died before Elizabeth was born or after.
+Since Catherine was listed separately in the census I assume she and Martin had their own home, separate from her parents, possibly provided by her father.

-According to Dr. McLean's research, Catherine left her remaining child from her first marriage, Mary, with her parents to be raised by them in Middletown.
-I have no idea why Catherine left Mary behind.
-Maybe she left her with her parents in town so Mary could attend school.
-Maybe Catherine and Christopher couldn't yet afford another mouth to feed, or maybe Christopher wasn't receptive to raising a child that was not his own.
+According to Dr. McLean's research (Dr. William McLean initiated research on the Stembel family in the 1950s), Catherine left her daughter from her first marriage, Mary, with her parents for them to raise.
+We have no idea why Catherine let Mary be raised by her parents.
+It may have been at her parent's request, or it may have been Catherine and Christopher's decision.
 Whatever the reason, the decision seems to have created some ill will in the family, for the estrangement between Catherine and Mary was still evident nearly 40 years later in 1738 when Frederick drew up his will.
-He specifically directed the executer of his estate (who happened to be Catherine's husband!) to withhold one-tenth of Catherine's share and give it directly to Mary.
-Its obvious Frederick was worried that Catherine or Christopher might deny Mary her rightful inheritance.
+He specifically directed the executer of his estate (who happened to be Catherine's husband!) to withhold one-tenth of Catherine's share of his estate and give it directly to Mary.
+It's obvious Frederick was worried that Catherine or Christopher might deny Mary her rightful inheritance.

 Christopher's nine slaves were also mentioned in his will.
 Seven of the nine were children between the ages of 6 and 15.
 Christopher gave one to his son, John Frederick, two to daughter Susan, two to daughter Lucinda, and two to daughter Mary Ann Esther(2).
 However, he stipulated that each must be set free on their 28th birthday.
 The two remaining slaves were adults.
 He directed that his slave, Rachel Jones, and her two small children were to be set free at his death.
 His remaining slave, David, was too old to gain a livelihood, so he stipulated that those of his children who received slaves from his estate must contribute to his support for as long as he lived.
 Any who refused were to be taken to court.